theneedyguy/squest-operator/README.md

 - The celery beat and celery worker deployments
 - Persistent Volume Claims, if desired

+### Upgrade

+To upgrade to a newer version of Squest, simply change the image value in the [Custom Resource](#custom-resource) under `squest.django.image` to a new version and apply the manifest.
+The operator will automatically create a new migration job and redeploy Squest with the new version.

 ### Uninstall

 To remove the operator and the Squest resource and all the created dependencies run `make undeploy`.